 A Philadelphia native and graduate of the Pennsylvania State University (Graphic Design), Jules settled in the Boston area where he later founded the brand design and management firm known as Primary Design, Inc. in 1981.
 As CEO and Creative Director of this company, it grew to have a national following with annual sales of $5M.
 In the nearly 33 years that Jules led the firm, it won numerous regional and national awards for design and marketing in the areas of real estate, food, healthcare, travel and non-profit.
 In 2013 Jules sold the business and relocated with his wife, Georgia, and their two daughters to Arroyo Hondo, NM.

-Today, Jules is a partner in the Taos Ceramics Center – a community ceramics studio, gallery, and purveyor of ceramics supplies that was opened in 2020.
-He concurrently runs a part-time consulting business, Consulting ThreeSixty, and sits on the board of the Roots and Wings Youth Enrichment Program.
-Previously, Jules taught design part-time for several years at a Boston area community college, founded and chaired a city-wide foundation to promote Haverhill, MA, and was a partner in a nationwide discount travel business recognized by Money Magazine for its innovation and growth.
-Since 2004, when he was first introduced to Taos, Jules has been very much engaged with the Taos arts community and was invited to join the Taos Arts Council as a board member in 2018.
+Today, Jules is a partner and gallery director at the Taos Ceramics Center – a community ceramics studio, gallery, and purveyor of ceramics supplies that was founded in 2020.
+He concurrently runs a part-time design consulting practice, Consulting ThreeSixty, and is the treasurer of the Atalaya Acequia in Arroyo Hondo.
+Since 2004, when he was first introduced to Taos, Jules has been very much engaged with the Taos arts community and has been a member of the Taos Arts Council since 2018.

 Michael Gorman, Board Member: